 On anniversaries, many Australians stop at 11:00 local time each year to maintain a moment of silence for those who died in the war, especially World War I soldiers.

 Participants in this law.
 Memories include politicians, professors, students, and public and private sector workers.
-Many people wear artificial poppies on November 11, and major politicians give speeches in honor of the country’s corrupt heroes.
+Many people wear artificial poppies on November 11, and major politicians give speeches in honor of the country’s heroes.
+It is their day so we should not forget them or their sacrifices.
+They offered their most precious thing for the nation and people.

 The worship service takes place at 11:00 am.
 Goggles play a “last post” and a minute of silence can be seen at war memorials and schools in suburbs and cities across the country.